Reut212/Operating_System/ex6/readme.txt

 References:
 1. for queue code- used https://www.geeksforgeeks.org/queue-linked-list-implementation/
+2. for guard code - used the code that Yuval taught us on practice lesson.
+Answer for 4th question in guard.cpp file.

 Assumptions:
 1. string's max size as an argument to the queue is 1024 bytes.
 2. the string "EXIT" is invalid and used to disconnect from the server.
 3. ! will be returned from function when invalid (not alphabetic) char is being inserted.
-4. reactor struct can contains maximum 1000 file descriptors.
+4. reactor struct can contain maximum 1000 file descriptors.
 5. if the same file descriptor is placed again it will be placed in a different cell and when removing it will be removed from the first cell it appeared on.